vgreen7/ebtsnowiq/Driver App.md

 ![Screenshot 2021-03-02 152604](https://user-images.githubusercontent.com/79857237/109710430-a7b05380-7b6b-11eb-8bae-3e85b576ac49.png)

 ## Completing Multi-Pass Assignment <a name="-Completing-Multi-Pass-Assignment"></a>
-If a Driver receives an Assignment with Multi-pass toggle on, it will be indicated in the notification and once the Driver completes a pass, they will press 'Complete Pass' in the Navigation drawer and will await further instructions from the supervisor as specified in the status bar as seen below.
+If a Driver receives an Assignment with Multi-pass toggle on, it will be indicated in the notification.
+Once the Driver completes a pass, they will press 'Complete Pass' in the Navigation drawer and will await further instructions from the supervisor as specified in the status bar as seen below.
   - If a Supervisor chooses another pass for this assignment, the Driver will receive the following notification to proceed work on the multi-pass assignment until completed         with the pass and repeat the steps as specified above.

 ![Screenshot 2021-03-02 152939](https://user-images.githubusercontent.com/79857237/109710812-20afab00-7b6c-11eb-82e8-5a7a16c4a02e.png)